IbrahimElk/team-07-chatter/README.md

 ## Usage

-To start the server, enter `npx run Server`, followed by `.start` in a terminal.
+To start the server, enter `npm run Server`, followed by `.start` in a terminal.

-To start a client, enter `npx Client` in another terminal and follow the instruction in the terminal.
+To start a client, enter `npm run Client` in another terminal and follow the instruction in the terminal.

 To register, you need a username, which length has to be more than zero, and a password with some restrictions.
 The password needs to have at least one uppercase letter, one lowercase letter, a punctuation mark and at least 8 characters.